wildangbudhi/BIG-Data-Analysis-with-KNIM-Part-1/2. DB Processing - Missing Value Strategy/1. DB Connect/README.md

 1. **Connect to DB using DB Connector**

-    Firstly we need to init an instance of Database Connection, in this case the DB is using SQLite so we can use SQLite Connector.
+    Firstly we need to init an instance of Database Connection, in this case the DB is using SQLite so we can use ```SQLite Connector```.

 2. **Select Table using Table Selector**

     We need to select particular table.
-To select table we can use Table Selector for all kind of DB Instance.
+To select table we can use ```Table Selector``` for all kind of DB Instance.

 3. **Read Selected Table using DB Reader**

     Then we need to fetch the data from Selected Table.
-Here we can user DB Reader to get data From Table Selector.
+Here we can user ```DB Reader``` to get data From Table Selector.